arcus/education_fellows/SQL.md

 #### Like Operator

-In the `where` clause, the `like` operator can be used to filter on row values that contain a specific "pattern of text" in a column of interest (also known as "text/pattern matching").
+The `like` operator can be used to filter on row values that contain a specific "pattern of text" in a column of interest (also known as "text/pattern matching").

 For the purpose of "pattern matching", the `like` operator is able to utilize the 2 distinct **Wildcard Charaters** listed below: